 We’ve seen rumors about Grayshift being able to defeat protection provided by USB Restricted Mode.

-breaking 4-digit passcodes in reasonable time (about two months worst-case scenario), 6-digit
+breaking 4-digit passcodes in a reasonable time (about two months worst-case scenario), 6-digit

-passcodes already make little sense to attack unless one has a custom dictionary, and 6 digits is
+passcodes already make little sense to attack unless one has a custom dictionary, and 6 digits are

 the default length for the passcode suggested by iOS.